-- o Announced new risk measurement system for designating at risk communities - o Identified certain sports and activities that can participate with restrictions - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
-City will remain in Step 1 of Phase 3 - Governor Baker Announced new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions have been extended until January 24, 2021 - First round of COVID-19 vaccines are distributed across the country - Health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - City first responders scheduled to receive COVID-19 vaccine January 11, 2021 - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Mayor Sarno and HHS Commissioner Caulton-Harris held the first Springfield Information Vax Force meeting on Tuesday, January 12, 2021. - Mayor Sarno brought greetings and thanked the members of the Vax Force Committee for their service - HHS Commissioner Caulton-Harris provided an introduction and what tasks and goals the Vax Force committee is expected to fulfill to help with the communications and educational aspects of informing the public about the vaccine and vaccines in general - Mayor Sarno and Chief of Staff Tom Ashe met with new City Council President and Ward 5 City Councilor Marcus Williams to discuss some of the items the City of Springfield will be planning to address in 2021 - Mayor Sarno and Chief Development Officer Tim Sheehan hosted a Zoom economic development meeting with Tim Brangle of the Chicago Consultants Studio, Inc. to discuss the city's ongoing efforts on the economic development of downtown
+- o Announced new risk measurement system for designating at risk communities - Identified certain sports and activities that can participate with restrictions - Governor Baker Announces that the Commonwealth is transitioning back to Step 1 of Phase 3 - City of Springfield was never able to transition into Step 2 of Phase 3 due to the city's positive COVID-19 cases.
+City will remain in Step 1 of Phase 3 - Governor Baker Announced new series of COVID-19 restrictions aimed to help prevent another spike of Coronavirus cases. - o The new restrictions have been extended until January 24, 2021 - First round of COVID-19 vaccines are distributed across the country - Health care workers and those support staff working directly in the hospital and health care environment are the first to receive the vaccine - City first responders started to receive COVID-19 vaccine January 11, 2021 - o 920 vaccine shots have been given to city first responders - Mayor Sarno looks forward to leading by example and taking the vaccine as soon as he is able - Mayor Sarno joined with the Springfield Chapter of the NAACP, and city and state officials for the annual Martin Luther King Jr. Ceremony and flag raising - o Ceremony was limited to adhere to COVID-19 gathering protocols - Commonwealth of Massachusetts launches website for info and phased distribution plan for COVID-19 vaccine - Mayor Sarno continues with regular weekly COVID-19 situational update press briefing with President and CEO of Baystate Health Dr. Mark Keroack, Chief Medical Officer of Mercy Medical Dr. Robert Roose, and City of Springfield cabinet heads every Monday morning - Mayor Sarno and HHS Commissioner Helen Caulton-Harris continue to work to expand COVID-19 vaccine sites across the city - Working to secure additional volumes of vaccines to distribute